Master Plan for Newcomb Yard

 Tenant Improvements at 1980 Oakdale

 In January 2017 the Water Department began the lease of a 36,000 square foot warehouse/office building located directly across the street from the existing yard.
-Aetypic’s services have included the development of a series of alternate space planning schemes for the sequential relocation of staff from their existing offices into the rented facility.
-Services have included space planning, documentation and specification services for more than 50,000 square feet of tenant improvements.
+Aetypic’s services for the project at 1980 Oakdale included the development of a series of alternate space planning schemes for the sequential relocation of staff from their existing offices into the rented facility.
+Services included space planning, documentation and specification services for more than 50,000 square feet of tenant improvements.
 Project completed in conjunction with AGS.